Resources Germany Related

 British Registration Marks

-British registration marks come in three different flavours, two older diamond-shaped designs and a newer and much simpler registration number; all three versions can be found either included into the mold of an item or simply stamped onto the item itself.
-As the name implies, a 'registration mark' only states when a specific piece or design was registered and does not indicate the production date of the item.
+British registration marks come in three different forms, two older diamond-shaped designs and a newer and much simpler registration number; all three versions can be found either embedded in the mould of an item or simply stamped on the item itself.
+As the name suggests, a 'registration mark' only indicates when a particular item or design was registered, not when it was made.

 While the majority of registered designs were indeed taken out by English manufacturers, some were registered by foreign companies or their agents.
-Hence one should not simply assume that all objects bearing this device are automatically of English manufacture, in fact that actually explains why this page is included on a website featuring German and related marks: some German manufacturers indeed registered designs in England, thus one may sooner or later stumble across the one or other German item with such a registration mark.
+This explains why this page is included on a site dedicated to German and related marks: some German manufacturers did indeed register designs in England, so sooner or later you may come across a German item with such a registration mark.

 Diamond-Shaped Marks

-As mentioned before, there are two versions of the diamond-shaped mark.
-If you are looking at one, simply check out the bottom part of the mark: a type 1 mark (1841 to 1867) shows a number there while a type 2 mark (1868 to 1883) features a letter.
-After having identified the mark type itself, reading the rest is simple.
+As mentioned above, there are two versions of the diamond-shaped mark.
+If you see one, look at the lower part of the mark: a type 1 mark (1841 to 1867) has a number on it, while a type 2 mark (1868 to 1883) has a letter.
+Once you have identified the type of mark, the rest is easy to read.

 British Registration diamond used 1841 to 1867 (with placeholders 'Y-D-P-M' clockwise from the top)